 Step 6.
 Mentally prepare for an interview

 To make the best impression, ensure that you are energetic and alert.
 Get a good night’s sleep and clear your mind with a short walk outside before your interview.
 To avoid feeling nervous, prepare for the interview using this simple preparation checklist.
-Moreover, remember that the interviewer is hoping to find the right person as much as you are hoping to find the right job.
+Moreover, remember that the interviewer is hoping to find the right person as much as you hope to find the right job.
 Don’t see the interview as an interrogation, but rather as your chance to take the next big step in your career.

 Step 7.
 After the interview